zsparal/api-documentation/source/oauth/onboarding.rst

 ------------------------------------

 You will need to acquire authorization for the
-Mollie account your customer creates or logs into.
+Mollie organization your customer creates or logs in to.
 This :doc:`page </oauth/overview>` gives you an overview of the flow.
 If you just want to follow the implementation steps, follow this guide: :doc:`Mollie Connect getting started </oauth/getting-started>`.

   .. note::  Make sure to use the Client Id and secret provided of the Hosted Onboarding APP if you want to use this feature.
 These can be found in the `hosted onboarding settings <https://www.mollie.com/dashboard/settings/hosted-onboarding>`_.